 4 year program

 April & September

-The APM curriculum is AACSB-accredited and designed for students to become globally competitive.
-APM students are equipped with the knowledge and skills critical to becoming a well-rounded professional and are nurtured with values that foster leadership and social responsibility.
+The APM curriculum is AACSB-accredited and designed for students to become globally competent and socially responsible.
+APM students are equipped with the knowledge and skills critical to becoming a well-rounded professional and are nurtured with values that foster inclusion and sustainability.

 In APM, you have access to a diverse group of faculty with distinguished professional and academic backgrounds, engaging and innovative classes, and a global network of individuals who are inspired and committed to making a positive impact in their fields of work and in society.
 You can achieve success in your academic pursuits and chosen business discipline while engaging in dialogues with creative leaders and global visionaries.